FakeNewsChallenge/fakenewschallenge.github.io/_includes/stageone.md

 <div class='col-md-2'></div>
 > Assessing the veracity of a news story is a complex and cumbersome task, even for trained experts [^3].
 Fortunately,
 > the process can be broken down into steps or stages.
 A helpful first step towards identifying fake news is to
-> understanding what other news organizations are saying about the topic.
+> understand what other news organizations are saying about the topic.
 We believe automating this process, called
 > **Stance Detection**, could serve as a useful building block in an AI-assisted fact-checking pipeline.
 So stage #1 of
-> the **Fake News Challenge (FNC-1)** focuses on the task of stance detection.
+> the **Fake News Challenge (FNC-1)** focuses on the task of Stance Detection.